-"The decision on the scoring method and scoring parameters used for a race will be at the sole discretion of the Race Committee.
-This includes the length of the course, directions of the legs and the wind details such as strength and direction.
-These will not be grounds for a request for redress by the boat.
+"The decision on the scoring method and scoring parameters used will be at the sole discretion of the race committee and together with length of course, directions of leg and the wind direction and speed will not be grounds for request for redress by a boat.
 This changes RRS 60.1(b)."